United States occupation of Haiti: American invasion

 In February 1915, Vilbrun Guillaume Sam, son of a former Haitian president, took power as President of Haiti.
 The culmination of his repressive measures came on July 27, 1915, when he ordered the execution of 167 political prisoners, including former president Zamor, who was being held in a Port-au-Prince jail.
 This infuriated the population, which rose up against Sam's government as soon as news of the executions reached them.
 Sam, who had taken refuge in the French embassy, was lynched by an enraged mob in Port-au-Prince as soon as they learned of the executions.
 The United States regarded the anti-American revolt against Sam as a threat to American business interests in the country, especially the Haitian American Sugar Company (HASCO).
 When the caco-supported anti-American Rosalvo Bobo emerged as the next president of Haiti, the United States government decided to act quickly to preserve its economic dominance.

 In April 1915, Secretary Bryan expressed support for invading Haiti to President Wilson, writing "The American interests are willing to remain there, with a view of purchasing a controlling interest and making the bank a branch of the American bank – they are willing to do this provided this government takes the steps necessary to protect them and their idea seems to be that no protection will be sufficient that does not include control of the Customs House."

-On July 28, 1915, United States President Woodrow Wilson ordered 330 United States Marines to occupy Port-au-Prince.
-The Secretary of the Navy instructed the invasion commander, Rear Admiral William Banks Caperton, to "protect American and foreign" interests.
+On July 28, 1915, United States President Woodrow Wilson ordered 340 United States Marines to occupy Port-au-Prince and the invasion took place the same day.
+The invasion was led by Rear Admiral William Banks Caperton, commander of the Cruiser Squadron of the U.S. Atlantic Fleet, and consisted of the cruiser USS Washington's marine detachment and three companies of sailors.
+They were led by Caperton's chief of staff, Captain Edward L. Beach Sr., who joined in them in Port-au-Prince.
+Landings also took place in Cap-Haïtien from other ships, USS Eagle and USS Nashville.
+In August, the 1st and 2nd Marine Regiments also arrived.
+Only one Haitian soldier, Pierre Sully, tried to resist the invasion, and he was shot dead by the Marines.

+The Secretary of the Navy instructed the invasion commander to "protect American and foreign" interests.
 Wilson also wanted to rewrite the Haitian constitution, which banned foreign ownership of land, to replace it with one that guaranteed American financial control.
 To avoid public criticism, Wilson claimed the occupation was a mission to "re-establish peace and order ... [and] has nothing to do with any diplomatic negotiations of the past or the future," as disclosed by Rear Admiral Caperton.
-Only one Haitian soldier, Pierre Sully, tried to resist the invasion, and he was shot dead by the Marines.